 Conclusions: what you need to know

-• What does the therapist’s practice entail?
+• What does their outdoor practice entail?

-• Where do they work?
+• Where do they hold their sessions?

 3 thoughts on “What is outdoor therapy?
 An introduction to working outdoors